-Pupils with known allergies to specific animals will have restricted access to those that may trigger a response.

-In the event of an animal on the school site, staff members will be made aware of any pupils to whom this may pose a risk and will be responsible for ensuring that the pupil does not come into contact with the specified allergen.
+- 10.1 Pupils with known allergies to specific animals will have restricted access to those that may trigger a response. - 10.2 In the event of an animal on the school site, staff members will be made aware of any pupils to whom this may pose a risk and will be responsible for ensuring that the pupil does not come into contact with the specified allergen.

-The school will ensure that any pupil or staff member who comes into contact with the animal washes their hands thoroughly to minimise the risk of the allergen spreading.

-A supply of antihistamine tablets will be kept in the Confirm Location\in case of an allergic reaction.
+- 10.3 The school will ensure that any pupil or staff member who comes into contact with the animal washes their hands thoroughly to minimise the risk of the allergen spreading. - 10.4 A supply of antihistamine tablets will be kept in the school medical cabinet in the school office in case of an allergic reaction.

-Seasonal allergies
+11.0 Seasonal allergies

-The term 'seasonal allergies' refers to common outdoor allergies, including hay fever and insect

-Precautions regarding the prevention of seasonal allergies include ensuring that grass within the school premises is not mown whilst pupils are outside.

-Pupils with severe seasonal allergies will be provided with an indoor supervised space to spend their break and lunchtimes in, avoiding contact with outside allergens.

-Staff members will monitor pollen counts, making a professional judgement as to whether the pupil should stay indoors.

-Pupils will be encouraged to wash their hands after playing outside.

-Pupils with known seasonal allergies are encouraged to bring an additional set of clothing to school to change in to after playing outside, with the aim of reducing contact with outdoor allergens, such as pollen.

-Staff members will be diligent in the management of wasp, bee and ant nests on school grounds and in the school's nearby proximity, reporting any concerns to the site manager.

-The site manager is responsible for ensuring the appropriate removal of wasp, bee and ant nests on and around the school premises.

-Where a pupil with a known allergy is stung or bitten by an insect, medical attention will be given immediately.
+- 11.1 The term 'seasonal allergies' refers to common outdoor allergies, including hay fever and insect bites. - 11.2 Precautions regarding the prevention of seasonal allergies include ensuring that grass within the school premises is not mown whilst pupils are outside. - 11.3 Pupils with severe seasonal allergies will be provided with an indoor supervised space to spend their break and lunchtimes in, avoiding contact with outside allergens. - 11.4 Staff members will monitor pollen counts, making a professional judgement as to whether the pupil should stay indoors. - 11.5 Pupils will be encouraged to wash their hands after playing outside. - 11.6 Pupils with known seasonal allergies are encouraged to bring an additional set of clothing to school to change in to after playing outside, with the aim of reducing contact with outdoor allergens, such as pollen. - 11.7 Staff members will be diligent in the management of wasp, bee and ant nests on school grounds and in the school's nearby proximity, reporting any concerns to the headteacher or site manager. - 11.8 The headteacher is responsible for ensuring the appropriate removal of wasp, bee and ant nests on and around the school premises. - 11.9 Where a pupil with a known allergy is stung or bitten by an insect, medical attention will be given immediately.

-Adrenaline auto-injectors (AAIs)
+12.0 Adrenaline auto-injectors (AAIs)

-Pupils who suffer from severe allergic reactions may be prescribed an AAI for use in the event of an emergency.

-Under The Human Medicines (Amendment) Regulations 2017 the school is able to purchase AAI devices without a prescription, for emergency use on pupils who are at risk of anaphylaxis, but whose device is not available or is not working.
+- 12.1 Pupils who suffer from severe allergic reactions may be prescribed an AAI for use in the event of an emergency. - 12.2 Under The Human Medicines (Amendment) Regulations 2017 the school is able to purchase AAI devices without a prescription, for emergency use on pupils who are at risk of anaphylaxis, but whose device is not available or is not working if they